shardulbhave/Virtual_Trial_Room/README.md

    Clone the repository or download all the project files from the repository.

 2. **Modify the file paths**:
-   Open `Test for Review 3 laptop.py` in your IDE (we recommend PyCharm).
+   Open `VTR.py` in your IDE (we recommend PyCharm).
-   Change the file paths for the shirt and pant images for both male and female models.
-Additionally, provide paths for the button images (there are three button images).
+   Change the file paths for the shirt and pant images for both male and female models (MalePants,MaleShirts,FemaleShirts & FemalePants).
+Additionally, provide paths for the button images (there are button images in 'Buttons' directory use malebutton.png , femalebutton.png & resetbutton.png ).

    Example:
    ```python